kjaswal2/kjaswal2.github.io/index.md

 ## About Me

-I am Krishna
+I am Krishna Jaswal!

 ## About My Project

-My final project is a gambling game.
+My final project is calcualting the possible combination of Dum Dum flavors in a bag based on how much it weighs (pounds).

 [My Final Report](files/finalreport.pdf)